cybercyst/ngx-gallery/projects/carousel-demo/src/assets/docs/carousel.md

 The `<carousel>` is a slideshow component for cycling through slides of images, videos, components or any type of HTML content.

-The carousel organize content into separate views where only one view can be visible at a time.
+The carousel organize content into separate views where only one view can be active at a time.

 <!-- example(ExampleCarouselComponent) -->